tcalmant/ipopo/docs/api.rst

 Service management
 ------------------

+Services are registered and looked up by specification.
+The :class:`~pelix.constants.Specification` decorator names the protocol or the class describing a service, as detailed in :ref:`refcard_specifications`.

+.. autoclass:: pelix.constants.Specification
+   :members:

 The lookup methods of the bundle context will return :class:`~pelix.internals.registry.ServiceReference` objects that can be used to check the metadata of a service before using it.